 You will receive $100 off if you register for all five classes.
 Other package options are also available.

 No prior finance experience is required.

-This class offers over 1 hour of MBA-level finance lectures and 60+ practice questions.
+This class offers over 1 hour of easy-to-understand MBA-level finance lectures and 60+ practice questions.
 All PowerPoint and Excel materials are available for download.

 1. Free Cash Flow (FCF) and how it is calculated.

 2. Weighted Average Cost of Capital (WACC), how it is different from ROI (Return on Investment), and how to calculate both.

 3. What the company's Terminal Value is and the four methods for calculating it.

 4. Five qualitative and three quantitative valuation models for valuing early stage companies: The Venture Capital Method, The Discounted Cash Flow Method, The Chicago Method, The Dave Berkus Scorecard, Bill Payne's Scorecard, The Risk Summation Factor Model, The Rule of Thirds, and The Replacement or All-in method.

 5. How to create and maintain a capitalization table.

 Victoria Yampolsky, CFA, is the President and Founder of the Startup Station, a comprehensive financial resource for early stage startups.
 She evaluates the financial feasibility of business models and specializes in the financial modeling and valuation of pre-revenue companies.
 Since founding the Startup Station in 2013, she has advised companies across more than ten industries, ranging from technology, manufacturing, and consumer products to media, entertainment, and fashion.